-- When you have completed all the steps above and you have met our qualifications, a local aFROTC detachment will contact you to schedule an interview with an Air Force officer.
+- When you have completed all the steps above and you have met our qualifications, a local aFROTC detachmentdetachmentThe Air Force ROTC unit at a host university. will contact you to schedule an interview with an Air Force officer.

 - A selection board will evaluate your record and interview report and determine whether to offer you a scholarship.

 - If you receive a scholarship offer and decide to accept it, you will need to complete a

 Physical Fitness TestPhysical Fitness TestPFT - an exam composed of three events in the following order: push-ups, crunches, and a 1.5-mile run.
 The test is used to ensure cadets maintain an acceptable level of fitness.
 (PFTPFTPhysical Fitness Test ) ».
 If you do

 not receive a scholarship offer, you can still take Air Force ROTC classes your freshman year at